seanhawkridge/cv/README.md

 # Sean Hawkridge

 An excitable creative thinker with a passion for heartfelt communication, digital craftsmanship and adventure.
-I've started and worked for creative businesses in the art and design worlds in the UK and North Africa.
+I've started and worked for creative businesses in the art, design and digital worlds in the UK and North Africa.
 Frequently described as a people-person.
 Occasionally described as a trouble-maker.

-I belong in a team where I can use my skills to craft products we believe in, helping people and businesses become more successful through communicating the amazing things they do.
+I belong in a team where I can use my skills to craft products we believe in, helping people and businesses become more successful through connecting with their audiences and communicating the amazing things they do.

 Currently: Delivery Lead / Tech Lead / Developer at Alliants Ltd., Southampton